tttocklll/watermark_kit/README.md

 - Watermark scaling is based on the base image width: `outputWatermarkWidth = widthPercent * baseWidth`.
 - Alpha is preserved for PNG watermark images.
-- The plugin works fully in memory and does not require Photos permissions.
-Any permissions you see in `example/` are only for picking/saving images.
+- The plugin itself does not request platform permissions.
+Your app is responsible for any file/media permissions needed to read input or write the output file (e.g., READ_MEDIA_VIDEO on Android 13+ if accessing shared storage).

 ## Limitations

-- iOS only in this version; Android is not implemented.
 - SVG overlays are not implemented yet.
 - Text is single-line in the current MVP (no wrapping).
+- Android HEVC and Dolby Vision availability varies by device; the example falls back to software decode when needed.

 ## Example App